deklol/nuke-reddit-history/README.md

 Reddit Profile Cleaner is a Greasemonkey user script that allows you to easily delete all comments and submitted posts on your Reddit profile page.
 This README provides instructions for installing the script, whether you're using Chrome or Firefox, and how to manually install the script.

+You must delete your comments and submitted posts page by page.
+You cannot do it all at once.

 ## Installation

 ### Method 1: Installing Greasemonkey